RCGP Northern Ireland

 RCGP Northern Ireland Newsletter

-RCGP NI produce a bi-monthly e-newsletter which keeps members informed of its work as well as upcoming events, and opportunities to get involved.
+RCGP NI produces an e-newsletter which keeps members informed of its work as well as upcoming events and opportunities to get involved.
+This is distributed a maximum of once a month on the second Thursday of each month.

 Committees and Groups of RCGP Northern Ireland